What is Ticket Triage?

 It helps to think about the ticket triaging process through the lens of the Eisenhower Matrix.
 If you’ve never seen this matrix, it’s basically a 2×2 box that’s split into two rows and two columns.
 The two columns are labeled Urgent and Not Urgent (from left to right), while the two rows are labeled Important and Not Important (from top to bottom).

 Any ticket that enters your support desk should fit into one of the four boxes (urgent/important, not urgent/important, urgent/not important, or not urgent/not important).
-And based on where it falls, you either address incoming tickets immediately, schedule immediately, schedule as able, or ignore them.
+Based on where it falls, you either address incoming tickets immediately, schedule immediately, schedule as able, or ignore them.

 While you’re obviously not going to manually run every single customer support ticket through the Eisenhower Matrix, it’s helpful to have this framework in your mind as you develop workflows and processes for support teams, especially when incorporating help desk automation It’ll help you divide between high-priority and lower-priority tasks.